lambdaclass/cairo-vm.c/README.md

 ### MaybeRelocatable

-As the cairo memory can hold both felts and relocatables, we need a data type that can represent both, in order to represent a basic memory unit, therefore:
+As the cairo memory can hold both felts and relocatables, we need a data type that can represent both in order to represent a basic memory unit, therefore:

 ```c
 union maybe_relocatable_value {